Interop Institute 2025 Postponement Announcement

 The Technology Innovation Demonstration and Evaluation Series) Demonstrations

-aim to showcase cutting-edge technologies and solutions from researchers and technology vendors that enhance emergency communication and interoperability in preparation for the FIFA World Cup 2026.
+aim to showcase cutting-edge technologies and solutions from researchers and technology vendors that enhance emergency communication and interoperability.
 The demonstrations will focus on practical applications, innovative solutions, and collaborative efforts to ensure robust and reliable communication during large-scale events.

 A Collaborative Critical Communications Event